What It Means When Your Heart Skips a Beat—and 9 Things That Cause It

 Your exercise regimen

 The harder you pound the pavement during your evening run, the higher your heart rate and blood pressure will go.
-And thus, a premature beat may pop up.
+And thus, your heart might skip a beat.
 People with genetic heart abnormalities must take precautions when exercising, especially if they are predisposed to premature beats at a rapid rate from both chambers of the heart.
 Overexertion and an abnormal heart do not mix and may put your health at risk.
 “You read reports about people dropping dead during marathons.
-That’s a ventricular arrhythmia from the bottom of the heart,” says James T. Willerson, MD, President Emeritus at the Texas Heart Institute in Houston. “[They] exercise above a level that their heart could tolerate, especially if one is older or has underlying heart disease.
+That’s a ventricular arrhythmia from the bottom of the heart,” says James T. Willerson, MD, president emeritus at the Texas Heart Institute in Houston. “[They] exercise above a level that their heart could tolerate, especially if one is older or has underlying heart disease.
 It would not allow one to have a rapid heart rate for a sustained period of time.”
-Check out the foods that cardiologists avoid for a healthier heart.

 A mineral deficiency

 Low levels of essential minerals, such as potassium and magnesium, may impact your heart health.
 Potassium helps keep all your bodily functions in check by acting as an electrolyte to keep your cells, tissues, organs, and heart’s electrical system in working order, says Dr. Willerson.
 Magnesium helps protect your heart from heart attack risks, strengthens muscles and tissues, and lowers your blood pressure.
-If you notice your heart skipping, your doctor may want to test your mineral levels.
+If you notice your heart skips a beat, your doctor may want to test your mineral levels.
 “We try to correct what we believe to be the responsible mechanism,” he says.
 “Even if it’s low potassium, we have to give them medication.”
-Keep an eye out for these signs of a magnesium deficiency.

 Getting enough water throughout the day keeps your heart beating at a healthy pace.
 Neglecting to replenish your body with fluids could cause your sodium and potassium levels to drop, which throws your electrolyte balance out of whack, notes Dr. Willerson.
-Without a sufficient supply of electrolytes, your heart’s electrical signals could go haywire and cause your heart to skip a beat, according to experts at Yale Medicine in New Haven, Conn.
-Sugar cravings and mood swings are just a couple other signs you may be dehydrated.
+Without a sufficient supply of electrolytes, your heart’s electrical signals could go haywire and cause your heart to skip a beat, according to experts at Yale Medicine.
+Bananas are an easy potassium-rich food to add to your diet that can help keep dehydration at bay.
+(Sugar cravings and mood swings are just a couple other dehydration signs.)

 An underlying heart condition

-- Ayman A. Hussein, MD, cardiac electrophysiology specialist, Cleveland Clinic, OH
+- Ayman A. Hussein, MD, cardiac electrophysiology specialist, Cleveland Clinic, Ohio

 - Yale Medicine: “Heart Arrhythmia”